jupyterlite/jupyterlite-sphinx/docs/directives/try_examples.md

 If you are using the `TryExamples` directive in your documentation, you'll need to ensure that the version of the package installed in the Jupyterlite kernel you are using matches that of the version you are documenting.

+## Disable without rebuilding
+Adding a file entitled `.disable_try_examples` to the root of your documentation's build directory will cause try examples buttons to be hidden at page load time, effectively disabling interactive examples without requiring a documentation rebuild.
+This can be helpful for projects requiring substantial documentation build time.